MSECE Handbook

 ECE course requirement: At least 15 of the credit hours must be Purdue ECE graduate-level credit hours.

-Section 3.1: Thesis Track Degree Requirements
+Section 3.1: MSECE Thesis Degree Requirements

-This track provides students with a classical experience of writing a thesis document that solves a substantial ECE-related problem.
+This option provides students with a classical experience of writing a thesis document that solves a substantial ECE-related problem.
 This experience, combined with graduate courses that delve into related ECE topics, prepares students for careers in research or pursuing a doctoral degree.
+Thesis students should see Section 8, Master’s Thesis and Final Examination for additional information.

 Core Course Requirement